Immigration and employment permits during COVID-19

 Your witness must be either:

 International protection applications

-The International Protection Office (IPO) is open between 12:30pm and 3pm Monday to Friday during the COVID-19 emergency period.
-If you want to make an application for international protection you can go to the IPO.
+The International Protection Office (IPO) is open between 11:00am and 1pm Monday to Friday to receive new applications for international protection.

 Student permissions are also renewed automatically.
 See ‘Renewal of immigration permissions’ above for more information.
 You must still be enrolled in a course of study.
 This can include online courses.

 English language students and the 2 year rule